aristanetworks/avd/docs/howto/connected_endpoints.md

 ## Introduction to Connected Endpoints

 The **`connected_endpoints`** data model in AVD is a structured way to define the interfaces that connect to your leaf switches.
-Instead of manually creating `interface Ethernet...` configurations for every server, you describe the connections in your YAML inventory, and AVD generates the complete, standardized configuration for you.
+Instead of manually creating `interface Ethernet...` configurations for every server, you describe the connections using a data model, and AVD generates the complete, standardized configuration for you.

 This model is typically defined directly under the leaf switch's data model, for example, in `host_vars/<leaf_name>.yml` or a group file like `group_vars/LEAFS.yml`.